-(a) That the report be noted.

-(c) That the Board receive an update report on progress following further work by the Public Health team to review the options and issues, primarily integration between online and other services.
+- (a) That the report be noted. - (b) That the Board's support in principle for increased provision of online sexual health services in Slough be noted. - (c) That the Board receive an update report on progress following further work by the Public Health team to review the options and issues, primarily integration between online and other services.